IM-Deane/im-deane.github.io/README.md

 ## III.
 Version History

+## Version 1.0.9:

+**Major:** Began implementing a review form.

+TCA would like to add a review form that former clients can use to leave us a review.

+The new design modifies the contact link on the navbar into a dropdown menu.

+This menu diplays the contact us link as well as the new review page link.

+I will be creating a MongoDB database to store any reviews that the client's submit.

+This will mean I need to create a server to handle the form submissions.

+**Minor:**

+Fixed Minor bugs with service card pictures.

+Changed the Home page hero button from "Free Estimate" to "Request a Consultation"

 ## Version 1.0.8:

 Optimized the TCA contact page by converting the embeded Google map to a static